-2.1 Renfrewshire is situated to the West of Glasgow on the south bank of the River Clyde and covers 261 square kilometres.
-Renfrewshire's population is estimated at approximately 176,000 making it the tenth largest Council area in Scotland in terms of population.
+2.1 Renfrewshire is situated to the West of Glasgow on the south bank of the River Clyde and covers 270 square kilometres.
+Renfrewshire's population is estimated at approximately 180,000 making it the tenth largest Council area in Scotland in terms of population.

-- 2.2 Paisley with an estimated population of 76,000 forms the commercial and transport hub for Renfrewshire. - 2.3 Renfrewshire has a rich and diverse environment.
+- 2.2 Paisley with an estimated population of 78,000 forms the commercial and transport hub for Renfrewshire.
+Significant capital investment is transforming flagship cultural facilities as well as developing festivals and events, leisure facilities and high quality public realm. - 2.3 Renfrewshire has a rich and diverse environment.
 Paisley, Scotland's largest town, has a rich architectural heritage and is complemented by the Royal Burgh of Renfrew, Erskine New Town, the 18th Century planned town of Johnstone and several villages amidst countryside.
-There are, as at, 29th October 2018, 432 licensed premises in Renfrewshire, which includes 62 registered clubs. - 2.4 In the Renfrewshire Local Development Plan (LDP) adopted Spring 2014 reference is made to the key role of Renfrewshire as "the main international gateway to Scotland and makes a major contribution to the life of the rest of Scotland."
+There are, as at, 16th March 2023, 432 licensed premises in Renfrewshire, which includes 62 registered clubs.